-- i.
-Technical provisions and other items (with the exception of deferred acquistion costs from individual contracts and initial fees from investment contracts) were valued using the Company's existing methods.
-The Company did not adjust ERGO carrying amounts as at 1 October 2019 due to the unification of accounting policies because the accounting policies applied to the acquired portfolio did not differ significantly from those applied by the Company. - ii.
-The VOBA intangible asset representing the difference between the purchase price paid by the Company and the amount decribed in point i.
-Deferred acquisition costs from individual contracts and initial fees, as above, was of no value for the Company and was, therefore, recognized under the intangible asset.
+- Technical provisions and other items (with the exception of deferred acquistion costs from individual contracts and initial fees from investment contracts) were valued using the Company's existing methods.
+The Company did not adjust ERGO carrying amounts as at 1 October 2019 due to the unification of accounting policies and because the accounting policies applied to the acquired portfolio did not differ significantly from those applied by the Company. - The VOBA intangible asset represented the difference between the purchase price paid by the Company and the amount decribed in point i.
+Deferred acquisition costs from individual contracts and initial fees, as above, were of no value for the Company and were therefore recognized under the intangible asset.